hutchison-s/listenHere/README.md

 BUGS:

-navbar options on help page
-apparent logout > login on navigation new recording form reloads on movement and clears text don't recenter while music is playing adjust threshold to avoid unwanted recentering
+new recording form reloads on movement and clears text don't recenter while music is playing adjust threshold to avoid unwanted recentering